-What’s Inside: How to know if caffeine is affecting your hormones, what to do about it, and my guide with favorite brands and recipes for you to download.
+What’s Inside: How to know if caffeine is affecting your hormones, what to do about it, and my favorite caffeine-free and coffee alternatives.

 WHAT REALLY MATTERS IS…

 How coffee/caffeine affects your: SLEEP & STRESS.
 Those are the pillars of health that will directly affect your adrenals, and thus, your hormone health.

 So you need to know how it affects you.
 The tricky part?
 When you’re a coffee addict and need it to function… you likely don’t even know how it’s messing or not messing with you (not speaking from experience or anything ????).

 My best advice: Reduce it and/or remove it because experimenting is the only way to REALLY know.

 do you get jittery?

 do you get an upset stomach?

 does it make you more anxious/stressed?